MayokunAmao/.github.io/README.md

 **Database Design and Implementation:**

-•	The dataset was structured into a relational database table (cars) containing attributes such as car name, year, selling price, kilometres driven, fuel type, seller type, transmission, ownership, mileage, engine capacity, max power, torque, and number of seats.
+o	The dataset was structured into a relational database table (cars) containing attributes such as car name, year, selling price, kilometres driven, fuel type, seller type, transmission, ownership, mileage, engine capacity, max power, torque, and number of seats.
 Proper normalization and consistent data types were maintained to support efficient querying.

 **Data Analysis Using SQL:**

-•	Executed a series of SQL queries to answer specific business questions, including:
+o	Executed a series of SQL queries to answer specific business questions, including:

 o	Total number of cars in the database.